 Learn how to install and maintain structured cable and data networks.
 Hands-on training in installation, troubleshooting, and network cabling safety.
 Start your network technician career in just 24 weeks.

-What’s Your Role as a Network Cabling Specialist?
+What’s Your Role as a Network Cabling Technician?

-Network cabling specialists work with low-voltage communication systems.
+Network cabling technicians work with low-voltage communication systems.
 They install structured cable and data networks for residential, commercial, and industrial buildings.